sjawhar/no-wander/docs/Usage/Usage.md

 Number of samples per LSTM sequence

 **`-l, --layers JSON`**
 JSON array of layers with params. `type` controls layer type. `ic_params` controls IC layer after activation.
 Include a `pool` attribute of kwargs in a Conv1D layer to add a MaxPooling1D layer before the IC layer.
-A single-unit Dense layer with sigmoid activation is automatically added after all specified layers.
+A single layer controlled by `--output` is automatically added after all specified layers.

 #### Optional Arguments
+**`--o, --output JSON`**
+JSON object overriding default output layer specification.
+Default is a single-unit Dense layer with sigmoid activation.
+Do **NOT** include `type` or `name` in the layer specification.

 **`--pre-window FLOAT FLOAT`**
 Start and end of pre-recovery window, in seconds.
 Should be negative numbers.
 Default is `-7 -1`